 I just wanted to mention the entire group was impressed with Ryan's technical expertise and leadership qualities.
 It's a rare combination that lent itself to calming (group) stress, while providing quiet motivation and instilling confidence in the face of challenging conditions.
 Dave seems to share the same unique set of qualities that helped develop trust [...]

-By Aaron Richards Most of the big climbs I do in the Sierra are thanks to my friend Ian McEleney.
+Most of the big climbs I do in the Sierra are thanks to my friend Ian McEleney.
 He comes up with stupid ideas and I’m dumb enough to join him.
-Well, payback is a bitch: When I came up with the idea of stacking Peter Croft’s “Big Four” alpine routes car-to-car and [...]
+Well, payback is a bitch: When I came up with the idea of stacking Peter Croft’s “Big Four” alpine routes car-to-car and back-to-back in four [...]

 I (Sp) am back in New Zealand for a few weeks and filling it with some hiking, climbing and enjoying the country.The great thing about NZ "tramping" is that there are lots of tracks, fantastic views and a great hut system.
 The bad thing is that there are lots of biting sandflies, rain and nothing [...]